dsc-courses/dsc209r-2025-fa/projects/project3.md

 For this assignment, you should work in teams of **3-4 students**.
 You might want to find project partners that you will continue to work with for the final project.

 As soon as you have formed a team and chosen a dataset, submit the [team registration form][link5].
 Your form must include **the names, UCSD email addresses, and PIDs** of each team member, along with a **concise title for your interactive visualization**.
 The visualization title need not be exact, **just a rough title should be a good start**.
-If you are looking for project partners, please post to Piazza to find classmates with similar interests! **You should submit your team registration by Wed 10/29, 11:59 pm.** Please ensure that the team has been finalized before filling the form, and that the details are correct.
+If you are looking for project partners, please post to Piazza to find classmates with similar interests! **You should submit your team registration form by Wed 10/29, 11:59 pm.** Please ensure that the team has been finalized before filling the form, and that the details are correct.

 You will submit your interactive prototype as a webpage hosted on [GitHub Pages][link6].